-Local Government Act 1995: s.5.42 Delegation of some powers or duties to the CEO s.5.43 Limitations on delegations to the CEO Local Government Act 1995: r.17 Private works on, over, or under public places - Sch.9.1 cl.8 1.
-Authority to grant permission or refuse permission to construct a specified thing on, over, or under a specified public thoroughfare or public place that is local government property [ULP r.17(3)].
-A the site to improve any difference representation including these 2.
-Authority to impose conditions on permission including those prescribed in r.17(5) and (6) [ULP r.17(5)]. a.
-Actions under this Delegation must comply with procedural requirements detailed in the Local Government (Uniform Local Provisions) Regulations 1996 . b.
+Head of power to Local Government Act 1995: Delegate: s.5.42 Delegation of some powers or duties to the CEO Power that enables a s.5.43 Limitations on delegations to the CEO delegation to be made Express Power or Duty Local Government Act 1995: Delegated: r.17 Private works on, over, or under public places - Sch.9.1 cl.8 Function: This is a precis only.
+Delegates must act with full understanding of the Authority to grant permission or refuse permission to construct a specified thing on, over, or under a specified public thoroughfare or public place that is local government property [ULP r.17(3)].
+Authority to impose conditions on permission including those legislation and conditions relevant to this delegation. prescribed in r.17(5) and (6) [ULP r.17(5)].
+Council Conditions on this Delegation: Actions under this Delegation must comply with procedural requirements detailed in the Local Government (Uniform Local Provisions) Regulations 1996. b.
 Permission may only be granted where, the proponent has: i.
 Where appropriate, obtained written permission from or entered into a legal agreement with, each owner of adjoining or adjacent property which may be impacted by the proposed private works.
 Provided a bond, sufficient to the value of works that may be required if the proponent does not satisfactorily make good the public place at the completion of works. iii.
-Provided evidence of sufficient Public Liability Insurance.
+Provided evidence of sufficient Public Liability Insurance. iv.
 Provided pedestrian and traffic management plans which are sufficient for the protection of public safety and amenity.
-Local Government Act 1995: s.5.44 CEO may delegate some powers and duties to other employees Local Government (Uniform Local Provisions) Regulations 1996 - prescribe applicable statutory procedures Determination of Bond Value and Conditions - refer to CEO Delegation to Determine and Manage Conditions on Permission for Private Works 2.2.14 on, over, or under Public Places Penalties under the Uniform Local Provisions Regulations are administered in accordance with Part 9, Division 2 of the Local Government Act 1995
+Express Power to Sub- Local Government Act 1995: Delegate: s.5.44 CEO may delegate some powers and duties to other employees Compliance Links: Local Government (Uniform Local Provisions) Regulations 1996 - prescribe applicable statutory procedures Determination of Rand Value and Conditions, refer to CEO

+Compliance Links: Local Government (Uniform Local Provisions) Regulations 1996 - prescribe applicable statutory procedures Determination of Bond Value and Conditions - refer to CEO Delegation to Determine and Manage Conditions on Permission for Private Works 2.2.14 on, over, or under Public Places Penalties under the Uniform Local Provisions Regulations are administered in accordance with Part 9, Division 2 of the Local Government Act 1995